12Aleks/Oldphoto-site/web/modules/slick/docs/CONTRIBUTION.md

 You must speak like human to human, and help us respect you, and your time.
 Dumping patches with empty body text will be disregarded, till the above is met.

-Thank you for your kind consideration, cooperation, and contribution!

 ## BUG REPORTS OR SUPPORT REQUESTS
 A basic knowledge of Drupal site building is required.
-If you get stuck:
+If you get stuck, please:

-   * consult the provided READMEs via **/admin/help**,
+   * consult the provided READMEs via **/admin/help**.
-   * consult descriptions on each form item,
+   * consult descriptions on each form item.
-   * consult the relevant guidelines from the supported modules,
+   * consult the relevant guidelines from the supported modules.
-   * consider the project issue queues, your problem may be already addressed,
+   * search the project issue queues, your problem may be already addressed.
    * install **slick_example**.

-If you do have bug reports, we love bugs, please:
+If you do have bug reports, we respect bugs, please:

-   * provide steps to reproduce it, valid bugs must have consistent reproduction,
+   * provide steps to reproduce it, valid bugs must have consistent reproduction.
    * provide detailed info, a screenshot of the output and Slick form, or words to identify it any better, library version, module version, active theme.
    * make sure that the bug is caused by the module.